Wesfun/wesfun-discord/README.md

 # wesfun-discord
 me just having fun
-i dont plan on doing much yet but when it happens i hope people enjoyn it
+i dont plan on doing much yet but when it happens i hope people enjoy it